mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 ### Runtimes/compilers (CCL, SBCL, ECL, Clasp, ABCL | LispWorks, Allegro)

 Common Lisp is available in quite a few different implementations which all have different features.
 Historically there were many implementations.
 Many of them started at universities.
 Some were and are are open-source implementations, some were commercial implementation but have been open-sourced and some remain commercial.
 Some are still being maintained, some are not and will only work on older systems.
 The current most popular one I would say is <a href="http://www.sbcl.org/" class="link">SBCL</a>.
 SBCL is a fork of <a href="https://cmucl.org/" class="link">CMUCL</a>.
 SBCL is fast and can do statical type checks (see above).
 I use SBCL myself for production.
 For development I use <a href="https://ccl.clozure.com/" class="link">CCL</a>.
 CCL is not as strict as SBCL, developing with is a bit smoother IMO but can also lead to weird effects sometimes.
-The compiler is said to be faster than SBCL, whcih I think it true.
+The compiler is said to be faster than SBCL, which I think it true.
 But the produced code is by far not as fast as SBCLs.
 CCL comes from a commercial product MCL (Macintosh Common Lisp).
 In fact I still have a version of MCL on my old PowerMac with MacOS 9 which still runs fine.
-But MCL is not limited to Apple.
+But CCL is not limited to Apple.
 It works on Windows and Linux, too.
 <a href="https://common-lisp.net/project/ecl/main.htm" class="link">ECL</a> for Embeddable Common Lisp probably has the largest supported hardware and OS base.
 There aren't many systems where ECL is not available.
 Due to the nature of ECL and what it is geared for, namely to be easily embedded in applications, it doesn't work with images (see 'Image based').
 It is also quite slow.
 But it is actively maintained and certainly has it's use-cases.
 <a href="https://github.com/clasp-developers/clasp" class="link">Clasp</a> is relatively new.
 I believe it uses some of ECL but is otherwise different and uses the LLVM backend with the goal to use any LLVM available libraries easily (like C++ libraries).
 Clasp, as I followed the project, is useable since a good while.
 But you have to compile it yourself (which isn't difficult).
 More work is being done on performance optimizations.
 <a href="https://abcl.org/" class="link">ABCL</a> started out as scripting engine for a Java editor application.
 Today it has come a long way and is a full featured Common Lisp that runs on the JVM.
 It even implements JSR-223 (the Java scripting API) and has nice but not as good Java interop as Clojure.
 It is not super fast, but is very robust due to the battle-proven Java runtime system.